tashatuvango - Fotolia

 Illumio’s Palmer believes vendors have to go beyond merely offering great products to earn and maintain MSP loyalty.
 “It is incumbent upon vendors to make intentional investments in building true partnerships by providing consistent, high-quality support, transparent and flexible pricing models, and co-marketing opportunities,” he says, adding that MSPs value vendors that understand their business models and are willing to collaborate on joint go-to-market strategies.

-According to GCX’s Wright, MSPs rely heavily on strong vendor relationships, the core of which is a product MSPs want to sell that is relevant and easy to manage, allowing them to easily monitor, administer, manage and maintain them while securing healthy profit margins.
+According to GCX’s Wright, MSPs rely heavily on strong vendor relationships, the core of which is a product MSPs want to sell that is relevant and easy to manage, allowing them to easily monitor, administer, manage and maintain it while securing healthy profit margins.

 The most important element, in his view, is fostering strong relationships with account teams and ensuring quick and clear problem resolution.
-“Unfortunately, some vendors have complex engagement methods, which can be seriously problematic as it can hinder an MSP’s ability to secure the right deals for its customers, which is central to building lasting relationships,” he adds.
+“Unfortunately, some vendors have complex engagement methods, which can be seriously problematic as they can hinder an MSP’s ability to secure the right deals for its customers, which is central to building lasting relationships,” he adds.
 “To build and foster customer loyalty, MSPs must have simple lines of communication and collaboration.”

 Dealing with fatigue